OpenLifeServer/OpenLife/README.md

 mantis").
 Useful information to include:
  * description of what went wrong
  * stack trace
- * OpenSim.log (attach as file)
+ * OpenLife.log (attach as file)
- * OpenSim.ini (attach as file)
+ * OpenLife.ini (attach as file)
- * if running under mono: run OpenSim.exe with the "--debug" flag:
+ * if running under mono: run OpenLife.exe with the "--debug" flag:

-       mono --debug OpenSim.exe
+       mono --debug OpenLife.exe

-# More Information on OpenSim
+# More Information on OpenLife

-More extensive information on building, running, and configuring OpenSim, as well as how to report bugs, and participate in the OpenSim project can always be found at http://opensimulator.org.
+More extensive information on building, running, and configuring OpenLife, as well as how to report bugs, and participate in the OpenLife project can always be found at http://OpenLifeulator.org.

-Thanks for trying OpenSim, we hope it is a pleasant experience.
+Thanks for trying OpenLife, we hope it is a pleasant experience.